junseonghwan/nbsr-experiments/README.md

 # Repository for reproducing results related to NBSR paper for miRNA-seq

-The scripts for reproducing the figures for [Improved differential expression analysis of miRNA-seq data by modeling competition to be counted](https://www.biorxiv.org/content/10.1101/2024.05.07.592964v2).
-The scripts for reproducing the figures can be found under `paper/`.
+The scripts for reproducing the figures for [Improved differential expression analysis of miRNA-seq data by modeling competition to be counted](https://www.biorxiv.org/content/10.1101/2024.05.07.592964v2) can be found under `paper/`.
+The accompanying datasets are available on [Zenodo](https://doi.org/10.5281/zenodo.13127864).

 ## Pre-processing